Strandberg Boden Fusion NX 6 Amber Yellow vs Music Man Stephen Egerton Stingray

 In this case, the Music Man Stephen Egerton Stingray's fingerboard radius is smaller, which means it's more curved than the Strandberg Boden Fusion NX 6 Amber Yellow's.
 This extra arc will make playing chords easier in this model.
 You won't be as likely to mute the strings, especially if you have big hands.
 However, playing single notes and bending will be easier on the Strandberg Boden Fusion NX 6 Amber Yellow.

-Fret Size Comparison
+Fret Size

 Strandberg Boden Fusion NX 6 Amber Yellow and Music Man Stephen Egerton Stingray Frets Size

-Both guitars have a Medium Jumbo fret size.
+Both have a Medium Jumbo fret size.
 These are slightly shorter than full Jumbo frets, so you'll still feel the fretboard when pressing down the strings.
 However, they interfere less with your fretting hand than medium-size frets.
 This is a good size if you like easy-to-press frets, but would still like to feel a bit of the fretboard when playing.

 Final Playability Scores